seanohue/stonebearer/readme.md

 This game's story will be based on [this reddit post](https://www.reddit.com/r/rpg/comments/3vsob5/tell_me_a_decent_plot_in_just_under_100_words/cxqw0x7) and some other nonsense.

 ###Tests
-Use `mocha .` in the project directory to run tests.
+Use `npm test` in the project directory to run tests.

 #####TODO: